 - Liability: Limitation of Liability section that states the extent to which the licensor can be held financially responsible for any mishaps that might incur as a result of the use of the software.

 In M.A.
 Mortenson Co. v.
 Timberline Software Corp. the plaintiff was a construction company, who used software from Timberline to prepare a bid only to discoverlater that the software led them to underbid by more than a million dollars.It was held that in case EULA seeks to reduce the liability of a company, even to the extent of the software itself being faulty, the company would not be responsible.
 The court affirmed an order of summary judgment, clearing Timberline of any damages.

-Another important aspect to be understood is that download of software gives the user only a “license”to use that software and does not confer ownership, i.e., a software is never sold but the user merelypurchases the license to use it according to the terms and conditions attached with it.
+Another important aspect to be understood is that download of software gives the user only a “license” to use that software and does not confer ownership, i.e., the software is never sold but the user merelypurchases the license to use it according to the terms and conditions attached with it.
 The software publisher retains all rights, including copyrights, to the software and accompanying media.
 The EULA document outlines the terms of the software license, enunciating all rights and restrictions relating to the ownership, use, distribution, and warranty of the software product.
 In Timothy S. Vernor v.
 Autodesk, Inc. Vernor was not allowed to sell some old copies of AutoCAD on eBay brought from an architect’s office.
-The US Court of Appeals for the Ninth Circuit held that the US “first sale” protections didn’t apply to Vernor, because he had not bought the software from a legitimate “owner”,since the architecture firm had only “licensed” the software, and that license could allow a software company to prevent resale, lending, etc. of the software.
+The US Court of Appeals for the Ninth Circuit held that the US “first sale” protections didn’t apply to Vernor, because he had not bought the software from a legitimate “owner”, since the architecture firm had only “licensed” the software, and that license could allow a software company to prevent resale, lending, etc. of the software.

 Your way out:

 - Read EULA before you install the software.

 - Beware of firewall prompts when installing software.